The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Typical Inbound Requests

-“We need 40 LinkedIn profile pictures across two Manhattan offices in mid-March” or “Our C-suite needs updated executive portraits before a funding announcement on April 10.”
+Typical inbound requests include needs such as: “We need 40 LinkedIn profile pictures across two Manhattan offices in mid-March” or “Our C-suite needs updated executive portraits before a funding announcement on April 10.”
 Sometimes it is simpler: “Our new VP starts Monday and needs a professional photo that matches our leadership page.”

 Key Planning Decisions

-Key planning decisions we make together:
+Key planning decisions made together:

 Scheduling and Look Guide

-Standard timing: for big teams, we confirm dates three to four weeks ahead.
-For small executive sessions, we can often accommodate within five to seven business days.
-Rush options exist when the business demands it.
+Standard timing: for big teams, dates are confirmed three to four weeks ahead.
+For small executive sessions, accommodation is often possible within five to seven business days.
+Rush options exist when business demands it.

 Studio Sessions in Times Square: Consistent LinkedIn Profile Pictures at Scale